manish1710-007/face-detector-/README.md

 To watch the video first you need to download first.

-I have used Azure AI Fundamentals for this projects.

 https://github.com/manish1710-007/face-detector-/blob/24b803f102a9b2650047c0b93da2ad2f8e29543a/Screenshot%20(344).png (Screenshot of the projects's code)

 https://github.com/manish1710-007/face-detector-/blob/097248befcd2b1b1c23bb82eb71cbdd7e5627d42/haruna.jpeg (output of the code)

+I have used Azure AI Fundamentals for this projects.

+With AI, we can build solutions that seemed like science fiction a short time ago; enabling incredible advances in health care, financial management, environmental protection, and other areas to make a better world for everyone.

 Introduction to AI